George T. Flom

-George Tobias Flom (April 12, 1871 – January 4, 1960) was an American professor of linguistics and author of numerous reference books.
+George Tobias Flom (April 12, 1871 – January 4, 1960) was an American professor of linguistics at the University of Illinois at Urbana Champaign and author of numerous reference books.

 Background

-George Tobias Flom was born in Utica, Dane County, Wisconsin.
+George Tobias Flom was born Jorgen Tobias Flom in Utica, Dane County, Wisconsin to Ole Olsen Flom and Martha Jonsdatter Flom (née Borlaug).
 His grandfather had immigrated to the U.S. from Aurland in Sogn og Fjordane in Norway at the beginning of the 1840s.
 Flom studied at the University of Wisconsin in Madison from 1889 to 1893, received his master's degree from Vanderbilt University in Nashville, Tennessee in 1894, and studied in Copenhagen and Leipzig from 1898 to 1899.
 He received his doctorate from Columbia University in 1900 for a thesis on the Nordic influence on the Scots language.

+He married Loretta Regina Muldoon (1876–1952) in 1899 and together they were parents of three children: George Reginald Flom, Elizabeth Edda Flom and Mary Antionette Flom, all of whom were born in Iowa City.